-If you are the custodial or non-custodial parent and need information on what your rights and obligations are in regard to child custody and parental relocations, contact Libertyville child custody modification attorneys at Schlesinger & Strauss, LLC, today.
+If you are the custodial or non-custodial parent and need information on what your rights and obligations are in regard to child custody and parental relocations, contact Libertyville child custody modification attorneys at Schlesinger, Strauss & Hoyt LLC, today.

 Considering a Parental Relocation and the Best Interests of a Child